 Harleigh is a very small town located in the state of Pennsylvania.
 With a population of 1,050 people and just one neighborhood, Harleigh is the 818th largest community in Pennsylvania.

-When you are in Harleigh, you'll notice that it is more blue-collar than most other communities in America.
-35.19% of Harleigh’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Harleigh is generally considered to be a blue-collar town.
+35.19% of the Harleigh workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Harleigh is a town of professionals, construction workers and builders, and service providers.
 There are especially a lot of people living in Harleigh who work in teaching (35.03%), healthcare suport services (9.08%), and management occupations (5.41%).

 The per capita income in Harleigh in 2022 was $42,638, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $170,552 for a family of four.